-With the assistance of four actors (Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal) in top form – lays bare the entrails of its characters, Closer barely scratches the surface of its one-dimensional, wholly artificial protagonists, played with varying degrees of effectiveness by the film’s four leads.
+With the assistance of four actors in top form – Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal – Who’s Afraid of Virginia Woolf? lays bare the entrails of its characters, whereas Nichols and Marber’s Closer film version barely scratches the surface of its one-dimensional protagonists, played with varying degrees of effectiveness by the movie’s four leads.

 Edward Albee vs. Patrick Marber

-The situations depicted in Closer may seem uncompromisingly direct, but without some kind of psychological context, all that lying, cheating, and nonstop partner switching come across as mere titillation.
+The situations depicted in Closer may seem uncompromisingly direct, but without some sort of psychological context, all that lying, cheating, and nonstop partner switching comes across as mere titillation.

-For instance, London denizen Anna (Julia Roberts) dumps her husband Larry (Clive Owen) for Dan (Jude Law) without Marber ever bothering to let us know why Anna and Larry – who seem to be polar opposites – got married in the first place, or what exactly attracted Anna to someone as unappealing as Dan.
+For instance, American-born, London-based photographer Anna (Julia Roberts) dumps her dermatologist husband Larry (Clive Owen) for untrustworthy obituary writer Dan (Jude Law) without Marber ever bothering to let us know why Anna and Larry – who seem to be polar opposites – got married in the first place, or what exactly attracted Anna to someone as unappealing as Dan.

 Sex, lies & expletives

-Perhaps as a means of taking away our attention from the vapidity of it all, Patrick Marber, who also penned the Closer screenplay, comes up with a full array of sexually explicit lines that are bandied about during heated arguments, e.g., “Do you enjoy sucking him off?
-Yes!
-You like his cock?
-I love it!”
+Perhaps as a means of taking away our attention from the vapidity of it all, Marber comes up with a full array of sexually explicit lines that are bandied about during heated arguments, e.g., “Do you enjoy sucking him off?”
+“Yes!”
+“You like his cock?”
+“I love it!”

 Now, never-ending yelling about the joys of extra-marital fucking may (or may not) shock the pious, but it will probably leave most filmgoers feeling merely impatient.
-For no matter how many times the four characters resort to sex talk – and that is all the sex they have on screen – nothing dissipates the overall artificiality of the film’s dialogue and situations.
+For no matter how many times Closer’s four characters resort to sex talk – and that is all the sex they have on screen – nothing dissipates the overall artificiality of the dialogue and situations.

-An unnecessary plot twist at the end adds nothing to our understanding of what went on earlier.
-(No, it doesn’t involve Dan and Larry hooking up for life, although that would have explained a lot about their behavior toward women.)
+An unnecessary plot twist before the final credits feels like a gratuitous head-scratcher, adding nothing to our understanding of what went on earlier.
+(No, it doesn’t involve Dan and Larry hooking up for life, though that would have explained a lot about their behavior toward women.)

-Closer keeps viewers at a distance
+Closer film keeps viewers at a distance

 Director: Mike Nichols.